-Roy Champagne is entering his 20th season as the Head Basketball Coach at Lee College and 22nd season at Lee College.
-As Athletic Director (1999-2014) Champagne has helped guide the athletic department to greater recognition by reconnecting the community of Baytown to the campus of Lee College.
+Roy Champagne is entering his 21st season as the Head Basketball Coach and 23rd season at Lee College.
+As Athletic Director (1999-2014), Champagne has helped guide the athletic department to greater recognition by reconnecting the community of Baytown to the campus of Lee College.
 Various game day activities and spirited athletic contests have brought an electrifying energy to Lee College.

-A native of Virginia Beach, VA, Champagne was raised in Maurice, LA.
-He graduated from St Thomas More Catholic High School, where he was a member of the 1986 Louisiana State Championship team and the 21st USA Today National ranked 1987 Louisiana State Runner-up basketball team.
+A native of Virginia Beach, VA, Champagne was raised in Maurice, La.
+He graduated from St. Thomas More Catholic High School, where he was a member of the 1986 Louisiana State Championship team and the 21st USA Today nationally ranked 1987 Louisiana State runner-up basketball team.
 Champagne and his wife, Michelle, have two children, Catherine and Carson.